Welcome to EFDB!

 Terminology: EFDB is a database on various parameters to be used in calculation of anthropogenic emissions by sources and removals by sinks of greenhouse gases.
 It covers not only the so-called "emission factors" but also the other relevant parameters.
 For convenience sake, however, the term "Emission Factor" or its abbreviation "EF" is sometimes used to represent parameters in this database generally.

 Software requirements: It is highly recommended to use Microsoft Internet Explorer version 5.0 or higher for best performance.
 Alternatively Netscape Navigator version 6.0 or higher can be used.
 It is also recommended to have Microsoft Office 97 or higher for generating Word and Excel outputs.

-EFDB at present contains the IPCC default data (Revised 1996 IPCC Guidelines, IPCC Good Practice Guidance and Uncertainty Management in National Greenhouse Gas Inventories, IPCC Good Practice Guidance for Land Use, Land-Use Change and Forestry, and 2006 IPCC Guidelines for National Greenhouse Gas Inventories), and data from peer-reviewed journals and other publications including National Inventory Reports (NIRs).
+EFDB at present contains the IPCC default data (Revised 1996 IPCC Guidelines, IPCC Good Practice Guidance and Uncertainty Management in National Greenhouse Gas Inventories, IPCC Good Practice Guidance for Land Use, Land-Use Change and Forestry, 2006 IPCC Guidelines for National Greenhouse Gas Inventories and 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands), and data from peer-reviewed journals and other publications including National Inventory Reports (NIRs).
 The old CORINAIR data have been removed as it is outdated.